s2005/mcp-test/README.md

 - "Give me some learning tips for MCP"
 - "Give me some Python development tips"
 - "Give me some Docker tips"

+### Resource Examples

+- Ask Claude to access MCP development tips through the tips://mcp resource
+- Request category-specific tips using tips://category/python, tips://category/docker, etc.

+### Prompt Examples

+- "Use the code review prompt to help me review my Python function"
+- "Create a learning plan for FastAPI using the learning plan prompt"
+- "Help me debug this JavaScript performance issue using the debugging assistant prompt"
+- "Plan a mobile app project for a 5-person team using the project planning prompt"
+- "Guide me through building an MCP tool using the MCP development prompt"

+**Note:** Prompts provide structured templates that guide interactions and ensure comprehensive coverage of important topics.

 ## Course Information